Rohtak sisters viral video controversy: Trial and investigation

 Also in May 2015, the sisters said in an interview with Geetanjali Gayatri of The Tribune, that they had been they attracting undue attention where ever they go.
 They said that their college was receiving large numbers of RTI applications regarding their attendance and grades.
 One of the sisters, Aarti, told the reporter that they would have been better off dead like the Moga girl, referring to an incident in which a girl died after being thrown off of a bus in the Moga district.
 In the same month, Divya Arya of BBC Hindi travelled to the town.
 Pooja told Arya that they had no intention of fighting back in the future if they are harassed.
 They also said that they were asked embarrassing questions during the polygraph test.

 In June 2015, it was reported that newer morphed images of the sisters continued to appear on Facebook and WhatsApp.
 The police said they were investigating the case.
 The sisters also said that they do not trust the polygraph test results as they were leaked.
 The Superintendent of Police of Rohtak, Shashank Anand, said that he will present the test report in court when the court asks for it.

 In August 2015, the police completed its investigation and filed the chargesheet.
-The 200-page chargesheet contained statements of 50 witnesses, and included the report of the lie-detector test.
+The 200-page chargesheet contained statements of 50 witnesses, and included the report of the polygraph test.
 The media reports said that the statement of the woman who shot the video was also included.
 She had allegedly said that no molestation had taken place and mobile phone was given to her by one of the girls.
 The police said the polygraph test of the accused boys was found to be credible.
 The legal counsel of the girls, Attar Singh Panwar speaking to Hindustan Times, accused the police of bias in the investigation.
 He said the polygraph test might be fabricated by the police and suggested that the case should be handed over to the Central Bureau of Investigation (CBI).

 Judgement

-The court delivered its judgement on March 4, 2017.
+The court delivered its judgement on 4 March 2017.
 All the charges were dismissed and the young men were held innocent.
 They were acquitted of all the charges against them.